 - 3.4.1 The Annual Governance Statement, at Appendix Two, is a statutory document which explains the processes and procedures in place to enable the Council to carry out its functions effectively.
-The statement is produced annually following a review of the Council's governance arrangements and includes an action plan to address any significant governance issues identified. - 3.4.2 The Accounts and Audit Regulations 2015 require publication on the Council's website of the Draft Statement of Accounts and Annual Governance Statement by 31st May and publication of the approved Statement of Accounts and Annual Governance Statement by 31st July. - 3.4.3 However, in response to the COVID-19 pandemic, the publication date for the 2020/21 draft Statement of Accounts and Annual Governance Statement has moved to 31st July 2021.
-The publication of the final, audited accounts and approved Annual Governance Statement has been moved to 30th November 2021. - 3.4.4 Due to this extended timeline there may need to be further revisions to the Annual Governance Statement, to reflect any significant governance updates between now and the date of approval of the Statement of Accounts.
-These changes will be reported to the Audit Committee which will meet prior to the Statement of Accounts Committee in November 2021.
+The statement is produced annually following a review of the Council's governance arrangements and includes an action plan to address any significant governance issues identified. - 3.4.2 The Accounts and Audit Regulations 2015 require publication on the Council's website of the Draft Statement of Accounts and Annual Governance Statement by 31st May and publication of the approved Statement of Accounts and Annual Governance Statement by 31st July. - 3.4.3 However, there are currently delays in audits nationally.
+To reflect this, the government has extended the statutory deadline for publishing audited local authority accounts to 30th September from 31st July from 2020/21 for 2 years. - 3.4.4 Due to this extended timeline there may need to be further revisions to the Annual Governance Statement, to reflect any significant governance updates between now and the date of approval of the Statement of Accounts.
+These changes will be reported to the Audit Committee which will meet prior to the Statement of Accounts Committee.

 - 3.4.5 The Council has an agreed local framework for compiling the Annual Governance Statement.
-Arrangements for governance in 2020/21 have been reviewed in accordance with this local framework, as outlined below: - Review existing governance arrangements against the CIPFA/SOLACE Framework. - Update the Council's Local Code of Governance in accordance with this review. - Identify systems, processes and documentation that provide evidence of compliance. - Identify the issues that have not been addressed adequately in the Council and consider how they should be addressed. - Identify the individuals who will be responsible for undertaking the actions required and plan accordingly. - Prepare the 2020/21 Annual Governance Statement. - Consideration of Annual Governance Statement by senior management prior to consideration by Audit Committee.
-The Annual Governance Statement was considered at the Senior Leadership Team meeting on 4th May 2021. - In year monitoring of the Council's status of corporate governance carried out by Corporate Governance Group which is chaired by the Strategic Director (Chief Finance Officer). - 3.4.6 Actions to enhance governance arrangements as a result of the above review were reported to Audit Committee at its meeting on 19th March 2021. - 3.4.7 Actions identified which are recommended for inclusion in the Annual Governance Statement by the Shared Internal Audit Service, or are considered important in the management of 'very high/high level' strategic risks, are set out in the Annual Governance Statement on pages 30 to 33.
-By adopting this approach, any concerns over key controls that have a material effect on corporate governance arrangements and associated delivery of priority outcomes should be addressed. - 3.4.8 Actions included in the Annual Governance Statement (pages 30 to 33) for 2021/22 are: - Implementation of the key actions identified in the General Fund Asset Management Strategy Action Plan to undertake Local Asset reviews of the Council's land and buildings. - Continue to ensure good governance of the key regeneration projects and ensure contracts, business cases and adequate funding is available to carry out the regeneration work as planned. - Respond as required to the Government's Local Government Reform and Devolution White Paper. - Delivery of the Council's Commercialisation Strategy and Action Plan.
+Arrangements for governance in 2021/22 have been reviewed in accordance with this local framework, as outlined below: - Review existing governance arrangements against the CIPFA/SOLACE Framework. - Update the Council's Local Code of Governance in accordance with this review. - Identify systems, processes and documentation that provide evidence of compliance. - Identify the actions which are required to enhance the Council's governance arrangements. - Prepare the 2021/22 Annual Governance Statement. - Consideration of Annual Governance Statement by senior management prior to consideration by Audit Committee.
+The Annual Governance Statement was considered at the Senior Leadership Team meeting on 17th May 2022. - In year monitoring of the Council's status of corporate governance carried out by Corporate Governance Group which is chaired by the Strategic Director (Chief Finance Officer). - 3.4.6 Actions to enhance governance arrangements as a result of the above review were reported to Audit Committee at its meeting on 28th March 2022. - 3.4.7 The actions included in the Annual Governance Statement relate to improvement actions identified by the Shared Internal Audit Service via high audit recommendations or action to manage very high/high level strategic risks.
+By adopting this approach, any concerns over key controls that have a material effect on corporate governance arrangements and associated delivery of priority outcomes should be addressed. - 3.4.8 Actions included in the Annual Governance Statement for 2021/22 are: - Implementation of a Corporate Landlord function to ensure the effective management of the Council's assets. - To review the Council's finances to ensure the Council has sufficient resources to fund its medium and long term service plans and corporate priorities. - Delivery of the Council's Co-operative Commercial and Insourcing Strategy and Action Plan to ensure that the Council's Making Your Money Count targets can be met.